Taking out a car loan can be a bit of a tightrope act: depending on your financial stability, the loan can make or break your credit report.

 Following that golden rule will determine the lasting effects a car loan will have on your credit score — which can range from positive to detrimental.

 How a Car Loan Can Improve Your Credit Score

 One of the best overall ways to improve a credit score is to seek a diversity of revolving credit and include investments like credit cards and installment loans.

-Car loans are a great starting point for many people looking to establish a history of payment through installment loans.
+Car loans are a great starting point for many people looking to establish a credit history through installment loans.
 This loan is much less of a financial investment than other borrowing options, like a mortgage, but still lets individuals build towards a higher credit score.

 Anytime you take out a loan your credit will be affected — whether it has a positive impact or not comes down to your spending habits.

-You may take out a loan with good intentions, but those intentions don’t always pay the bills, and your credit score can go south fast if loan payments start coming in late.
+You may take out a loan with good intentions, but those intentions don’t always pay the bills, and your credit score can go south fast if you don’t make your payments on time.